 The announcement was lauded on stage by Craig Robinson, New York Knicks senior executive and brother of former First Lady Michelle Obama, who made an appeal at last year’s Project Play Summit for industry to rally to grow sport participation for underserved kids.
 “It is absolutely amazing how fast that this formidable group got Project Play 2020 off the ground so quickly,” Robinson said.

-This year, our theme is “A New Scoreboard for Sports.”
-We’ll explore alternate ways to measure success through emerging metrics, introduce major new initiatives, and hear from 50+ speakers, including a keynote conversation with Major League Baseball Commissioner Rob Manfred.
+The Summit expanded to two days of programming for the first time.
+The event explored alternate ways to measure success through emerging metrics, introduced major new initiatives, and heard from 60+ speakers, including a keynote conversation with Major League Baseball Commissioner Rob Manfred.

 MORNING PLENARY SESSIONS

 Andrea Nielsen, Director of Corporate Social Responsibility, Target

 Tom Farrey, Executive Director, Aspen Institute Sports & Society Program

 Kids: So When Do We Get a Vote?

 Dan Hicks, Broadcaster, NBC Sports